XHiddenProjects/ImageViewer/README.md

 </div>
 ```

+You would also require _fontawesome pro v6+_, I will NOT being putting up fontawesome's icons on here due to cause of **DMCA takedown.**

 the current _viewtype_ are:
 * gallery - loades multiple images in flexable format.
 * stack - loads multiple images in a book-stacked format.
 * frame - loads only one image in landscape/portrait format.
+* card - loads and images as a card format.
+* video - loads a custom made look for video viewing.

 --more in feature updates--
 ***